-- What did you see and hear in the movie? - What is one lesson you can take away from the movie?
+- What did you see and hear in the movie? - What did people assume about the dragons?
+Were those assumptions correct? - What made the dragons good instead of bad? - What is one lesson you can take away from the movie?

 Art impacts people by compelling us with beauty rather than convincing us with data.
 It hits us in the heart rather than the head.
 Movies are great way to show people the compelling beauty behind Christian ideals like love and goodness and can connect with people in a way that a talk or academic lesson may not.